anu-aagi/torch-openreml/README.md

 This package focuses purely on the computational backend of mixed model estimation.
 It implements the AI-REML algorithm using Torch for tensor operations and automatic differentiation of covariance structures, while parameter updates are carried out explicitly using the Average Information matrix.

-Unlike traditional mixed-model software, **torch-openreml does not provide a formula interface, model parser, or user-friendly front end**.
+Unlike traditional mixed-model software, **torch-openreml does not provide a formula interface or a model parser**.
 It is designed for users who want full control over model specification and are comfortable constructing model matrices and covariance structures programmatically.

 ## Note